 Work on individual problems in the student's chosen field.
-Prerequisites: Consent of head of department and instructor.
+Prerequisites: Consent of department chairman and instructor.

-591. Studies in Medieval Art (3)
+591, Studies in Medieval Art (3)

-Specific subjects chosen from Early Christian, Byzantine, Romanesque, or Gothic art.
+Specific subjects chosen from early Christian, Byzantine, Romanesque, or Gothic art.
 May be repeated to a maximum of 9 semester hours.